 In the photographs I create, images appear to derive more from dreams than reality.
-With the use of rich colors, dark settings and surreal environments these painterly portraits are built into narratives exploring themes on death, obsession, anxiety, solitude and escapism.
+Often using myself as the subjects of characters, these portraits are built into narratives exploring themes on death, obsession, anxiety, solitude and escapism.
 These themes are then constructed into archetypes.
-Creating a world which bridges the gap between what seems impossible or fantastical into stories that are real and tangible to the viewer.

-Likened to haunting yet beautiful films or dark fairytales, the work aims to pose questions between our reality and imagination, infatuations and compulsions that often are born from our minds.
+Likened to haunting yet beautiful films or dark fairytales, the work aims to pose questions on how synonymous the bridge between our reality and imagination really is.